velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartII_Data.markdown

 {% include {{ sources_path }}/scheduler/src/main/resources/application.properties.v1 %}
 {% endhighlight %}

-Here we have defined our DSN with auto reconnection feature and without using SSL just to suppress the connection warning.
+Here we have defined our DSN with auto reconnection feature and without using SSL just to suppress the non-secured connection warning.

 Also we specified the SQL Dialect used by [Hibernate](http://hibernate.org/) data framework.